Where do cruise ships dock in Hilo (or tender) @ googlemaps Hilo Cruise Port

 Liliuokalani Park and Gardens

 Hilo has the nickname ‘City of Parks’, as several areas of the city are considered at too high risk from tsunamis for the establishment of permanent buildings.
 Liliuokalani Park is a favorite for many, a pretty Japanese themed garden on the Hilo bay waterfront.
 See huge banyan trees, pagodas, Japanese lanterns and carp ponds.
-The gardens are just half-a-mile west of the cruise port.
+The gardens are just half-a-mile west of the cruise port (and halfway between the port and downtown).

 Mokuola (Coconut Island)